Electric-Ninja-1/simple-repo/README.md

 # simple-repo
-Just a repository to learn github
+Just a repository to learn github skrrr...